qutang/arus/README.md

 `arus[metawear]`: This optional component installs dependency supports for streaming data from Bluetooth metawear sensors.

 `arus[demo]`: This optional component installs dependency supports for running the demo app that demonstrates a real-time interactive activity recognition training and testing program.

+`arus[dev]`: These optional component installs dependency supports for running some package and version management functions in the `arus.dev` module.

 ## Get started for development